 3. MONITOR YOUR PROGRESS IN RUNNING

-Keeping a training diary, allows you to see the improvements you’re making.
-An easy way to keep track is to log your training through Polar Flow that allows you to have a record of your training and track your progress as a runner.
+Keeping a training diary allows you to see the improvements you’re making.
+An easy way to keep track is to log your training through Polar Flow, which will enable you to record your training and track your progress as a runner.

 4. DRINK LOTS OF WATER

 Hydration is key.
 Keep those muscles loose by staying hydrated.

 5. FIND A RUNNING BUDDY